rum-archive/rum-archive/src/docs/methodology.md

 ### Minimum Count Threshold

 Some datasets may have a Minimum Count Threshold for aggregated data.
-For example, the mPulse [dataset](/datasets) has a Minimum Count Threshold for the Page Loads table of 5, so all tuples in the exported data that aren't represented by **at least** 5 unique hits will be discarded.
+For example, the mPulse and Cloudflare [datasets](/datasets) have a Minimum Count Threshold for the Page Loads table of 5, so all tuples in the exported data that aren't represented by **at least** 5 unique hits will be discarded.

 Other datasets may have a Minimum Count Threshold of 1, so all available data is represented in the dataset.
 For example, the [Akamai Employee Individual Datasets](/datasets/#akamai-employee-individual-websites-datasets) contain all of the page load events for each day.